"Creating a healthier Alabama through obesity reduction and prevention efforts."

 The Alabama Obesity Task Force is a volunteer membership organization that addresses obesity through advocacy, changes and programs.
 Please read our brochure (2 MB) for more information on the goals and objectives of the Alabama Obesity Task Force.

-Visit What Is Obesity? to learn more about the link between obesity and diseases such as stroke, hypertension, sleep apnea, cancer and more.
+Visit Obesity and Chronic Disease to learn more about the link between obesity, cancer and chronic diseases such as hypertension, diabetes, heart disease, sleep apnea, mental illness, and osteoarthritis.

 Strategic Plan for the Prevention and Control of Overweight and Obesity in Alabama